Mowing Your Grass in the Fall

 How to Mow Your Lawn to Prepare it for Winter

-Once the grass growth slows down, continue to mow your lawn each week like you normally would .
-Each week you'll be able to lower your cutting height a little bit so that you're always removing 1/4 - 1/3 of the grass blade.
-Do this until the lawn is about 2 - 2.5 inches tall and continue to mow at that height for as long as the grass is actively growing.
+Once the grass growth slows down, continue to mow your lawn each week as you normally would.
+Each week you'll be able to lower your cutting height slightly, so that you're always removing 1/4 - 1/3 of the grass blade.
+Do this until the lawn is about 2 - 2.5 inches tall.
+Continue to mow at that height for as long as the grass is actively growing.
+Ensuring your lawn is cut short, but not scalped before Winter, will help prevent snow mold come Spring time.

 How to Adjust Your Lawn Mower Cutting Height

 Most mowers allow you to adjust the height of each wheel.
-If you raise the wheel, you lower the cutting deck and as a result, get a shorter cutting height.
+If you raise the wheel, you lower the cutting deck, and as a result, get a shorter cutting height.
 A lot of times, people don’t realize that you need to adjust the back wheels as well as the front wheels.
+This will ensure an evenly cut lawn heading into the colder months.

-Note: If you're mulching leaves, it is helpful to make one pass with the front of the mower raised high and the back of the mower cutting shorter.
+Note: If you're mulching leaves, it is helpful to make one pass with the front of the mower raised high and the back of the mower lowered down, cutting the grass shorter.
 For the second pass, after most of the leaves are chopped, you can lower the front of the mower to match the back.